lvjhn/demo-package-python/README.md

     1. Create package files (see code structure below for an example)
     1. Create `test/` directory
     1. Create `pyproject.toml` with the necessary `[build-system]`, `[project]`, and `[project.urls]` options
     1. Configure metadata of project.
-Common metadata are show below.
+Common metadata are shown below.
 For a more thorough example, see `pyproject.toml`
         1. name
         1. version
         1. authors (must be in array format)